mergeweb/docs/_posts/2018-03-12-css-standards-sample-build.md

 Refresh the page, and you should see some minimal styling.

 ## Setting up Bootstrap
-You'll notice that, at this point, the page has very little structure to it.
+At this point, the page has very little structure to it.
 To set up the grid and provide basic page structure, we need to include bootstrap.

 Open your main.sass file and add the following line beneath the "Include Bootstrap" comment